Anusha-Suvarna/Employee_Retention_Prediction/README.md

 ## Introduction

-Employee attrition, the departure of staff from a company, poses significant challenges for organizations.
-Understanding and predicting attrition can help companies take proactive measures to retain valuable employees.
-This project delves into exploratory data analysis (EDA), feature engineering, and the application of various machine learning and deep learning models to predict employee attrition.
+Employee retention, the ability to retain valuable staff within a company, is crucial for organizational success.
+This project delves into exploratory data analysis (EDA), feature engineering, and the application of various machine learning and deep learning models to predict and understand factors influencing employee retention.

 ## Dataset Overview

-The dataset used in this project comprises employee-related features such as:
+The dataset used in this project encompasses employee-related features such as:

-- Demographics: Age, Gender, Marital Status
+- **Demographics**: Age, Gender, Marital Status
-- Job-related Factors: Job Role, Department, Job Level, Job Satisfaction
+- **Job-related Factors**: Job Role, Department, Job Level, Job Satisfaction
-- Work Environment: Work Accident History, Working Hours, Performance Ratings
+- **Work Environment**: Work Accident History, Working Hours, Performance Ratings
 - **Employee Performance Indicators**: Years at Company, Promotions, Salary, Satisfaction Level

 Dataset Source: [Provide Source/Reference if Applicable]